guru-jadhav/CacheCore/README.md

 - Uses `cv.wait_until()` instead of `sleep_for` — so the destructor can wake it immediately on shutdown rather than waiting out the full sleep
 - Two mutexes protect shared state: `mapMtx` for the store + DLL, `heapMtx` for the TTL heap.
 A third `evictionMtx` is used only with the condition variable — so the sleeping thread never blocks GET/SET operations

+### TCP Server

+Handles client connections over TCP on a configurable port.

+- Binds to `0.0.0.0:port` — accepts connections from any network interface
+- Thread pool of 10 worker threads pre-created at startup — bounded resource usage, no per-connection thread spawn overhead
+- `accept()` loop runs on a dedicated thread — pushes client fds into a shared queue
+- Worker threads block on `cv.wait()` — zero CPU when idle, exactly one worker wakes per new client via `notify_one()`
+- Persistent connections — one worker thread serves one client for the lifetime of the connection
+- `activeClients` atomic counter — 11th client gets `-ERR max clients reached\r\n` and is rejected
+- `SO_REUSEADDR` set — server restarts immediately without waiting for OS `TIME_WAIT` to expire

+### RESP Protocol Parser

+Parses incoming RESP arrays into structured commands.
+Separate from the server layer — no socket knowledge.

+- Protocol format: `*N, dbIndex, command, args...`
+- `ParseStatus` enum — `OK`, `INCOMPLETE`, `INVALID_FORMAT`, `INVALID_DB_INDEX`, `UNKNOWN_COMMAND`
+- `INCOMPLETE` lets `handleClient()` accumulate bytes across multiple `recv()` calls — handles TCP chunking correctly
+- No pipelining — one command per parse call (sync clients send one command, wait for response)

 ### Configuration

 Store is configured via `LRUStoreConfig` — a plain struct with sensible defaults: